 Rule 6 – Once the above rules have been applied, then any further places will be offered in distance order, using the distance between the family’s Normal Home Address and the school’s nearest entrance gate, offering the closest first.
 We use straight line distance.

-Where a school can take some, but not all, of the children who qualify under one of these rules, we will give priority to children by taking account of the next rule (or rules)in the numbered list to decide who has priority for places.
+Rule 7 – Where a school can take some, but not all, of the children who qualify under one of these rules, we will give priority to children by taking account of the next rule (or rules) in the numbered list to decide who has priority for places.

 For example, places are offered to catchment siblings before children living in the catchment area without siblings.
 In each case, distance is used to prioritise which children should be offered places.

-If it is not possible to decide between two applicants who are equidistant then in all cases including flats and apartments, where addresses are equidistant an independently scrutinised random allocation will be made to allocate the final place.
+Rule 8 – If it is still not possible to decide between two applicants who are equal distance then an independently scrutinised random allocation will be made to allocate the final place.

-Further information on admissions and an explanation of the terms used in the admissions policy can be found on the Buckinghamshire County Councils website www.buckscc.gov.uk/admissions
+Further information on admissions and an explanation of the terms used in the admissions policy can be found on Buckinghamshire Councils website www.buckscc.gov.uk/admissions